 Party-financing legislation was reformulated in 2015 (Ley Orgánica 3/2015) as part of an anti-corruption plan seeking to increase transparency and impose sanctions for violations, passed following the emergence of a significant number of scandals in recent years.
-The previous, less strict law was ineffectual in preventing opaque
+The previous, less strict law was ineffectual in preventing opaque donations received by think tanks and charities associated with parties, backdoor funding in the form of the cancellation of parties' bank loans or debts, and even plainly illegal direct financing in large volumes (such as the famous Gürtel and Barcenas cases, involving the PP or the Palau case, involving the nationalist Catalan CDC).

 Under the current rules, political parties are deemed private associations with a mixed revenue system.
-They are assigned funds from the public budget in proportion to their parliamentary representation, but can also collect private money from individuals (including the largely insignificant membership fees) and corporations.
-The new law imposes spending thresholds in electoral campaigns, and the contributions made by businesses are at least in theory subject to limits and conditions (for example, anonymous donations are forbidden, and companies that supply goods or services to the state cannot contribute to campaigns).
-The Audit Office (Tribunal de Cuentas) is the body charged with auditing the parties' accounts, but has no capacity to control them effectively.
-On the one hand, this office suffers from a lack of political independence, since its members are appointed by the parties themselves.
+They are assigned funds from the public budget in proportion to their parliamentary representation but can also collect private money from individuals (including the largely insignificant membership fees) and corporations.
+The new law imposes spending thresholds in electoral campaigns, and the contributions made by businesses are at least in theory subject to limits and conditions (e.g., anonymous donations are forbidden, and companies that supply goods or services to the state cannot contribute to campaigns).
+The Audit Office (Tribunal de Cuentas) is the body charged with auditing the parties' accounts but has no capacity to control them effectively.
+On the one hand, this office suffers from a lack of political independence as its members are appointed by the parties themselves.
 On the other, it lacks staff resources and suffers delays in the publication of audit reports.